cnabio/cnab-spec/301-metadata-repositories.md

 ## Minimum viable product (MVP)

 This subsection discusses the simplest way that developers MAY set up a metadata repository for their bundle.
 Every bundle MAY use a separate metadata repository on the same server, even if two or more bundles are maintained by the same group of developers.
 (This is similar to how images are signed using [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/).
-As noted earlier, the MVP has been optimized for [Docker Content Trust / Notary 0.6.1](https://github.com/theupdateframework/notary/releases/tag/v0.6.1).)
+As noted earlier, the MVP has been optimized for [Docker Content Trust / Notary 0.6.1](https://github.com/theupdateframework/notary/releases/tag/v0.6.1).
+Nevertheless, note that developers MAY use _different_ servers to host metadata repositories for bundles.
+In [303](303-verification-workflows.md), we discuss how a bundle runtime MAY securely resolve different bundles from different metadata repositories on different servers.)
 Figure 1 illustrates our simple metadata repository for a bundle.

 ![Figure 1: An MVP metadata repository for a bundle](img/example-metadata-repository.png) **Figure 1**: An MVP metadata repository for a bundle.